 2. Go for a ghoulish glide at Skate Manchester

 The ice and chilly air won’t be the only thing making you shudder at Skate Manchester this October.
 The arena has something spooky up their sleeve, namely some curiously creepy décor and a whole scare of monsters that will be let loose on the rink to put the frighteners on unsuspecting skaters.
 You can turn the tables on the devious creatures however, as fancy dress is more than encouraged.
-Make sure you’re the one doing the chasing this Halloween at Scare Skate.
+New for this year, the spooktacular Manchester ice rink will see a frightfully realistic giant spider take centre stage this Halloween, wrapped in a bright white LED light web around the sparkling Christmas tree centre piece.

 If you embark on a walk through Manchester city centre anytime during Halloween week you’ll likely spy a giant inflatable monster or two.
 The menagerie of oddly-endearing creatures have been invading the city for the past five years and are set to do it once more.
 Hide-and-seek doesn’t seem to be their strong suit though, as these pop-up Halloween monsters are often spotted hunkering down behind Printworks or peering over Piccadilly Place.

-6. Watch a creepy performance at The Lowry that’s sure to make you jump
+6. Watch a creepy cabaret performance at the King’s Arms

 7. Sneak drink behind bars at Alcotraz